stefanosiano/PowerfulSharedPreferences/README.md

 Powerful and easy SharedPreferences wrapper, with support for automatic encryption

+Planned features (for now):
+* Support change password
+* Support multiple sharedPreferences files, with optional crypter specific for each file

 Usage
 -----

-Just initialize this library inside the onCreate() method of your Application class
+Just initialize this library inside the onCreate() method and terminate it inside the onTerminate() method of your Application class

 ```
 public class MyApplication extends Application {